In our previous study the descendants, or Children of Abraham refused to accept Jesus as the Messiah, and attempted to stone Him to death.

 VERSE 24: "So for the second time they called the man who had been blind and said to him, "Give glory to God.
 We know that this man is a sinner."

 Again they called the man born blind to court and commanded him to "give glory to God."
-Although it would seem they were urging the man to praise God for the healing.
-This was actually a, "Swearing in Ceremony," a common Jewish oath to tell the truth.
+It would appear that they were urging the man to praise God for the healing.
+However, this was actually a, "Swearing in Ceremony," a common Jewish oath to tell the truth.

 VERSE 25: "He answered, "Whether he is a sinner I do not know.
 One thing I do know, that though I was blind, now I see."
 26They said to him, "What did he do to you?
 How did he open your eyes?"
 27He answered them, "I have told you already, and you would not listen.
 Why do you want to hear it again?
 Do you also want to become his disciples?"